venkatvi/UdacitySelfDrivingCarNanoDegree/Term2/Proj4_PIDController/README.md

 > ./pid

 Twiddle algorithm can be enabled for PID controller for steer and throttle by using the command line arguments:
 >./pid -s <error tolerance for steer PID controller> -t <error tolerance for throttle PID controller>
-e.g. ./pid -s 0.0000001 -t 0.00000001
+>e.g. ./pid -s 0.0000001 -t 0.00000001

+The PID controller for throttle value can be excluded using -e parameter
+>./pid -e

 ## Implementation
 The PID procedure implementated for steering angle and throttle follow the lectures.
 In addition to base algorithm implementing PID controller, the implementation also includes a twiddler which can tune in parameters for every 200 steps.